drand/website/docs/operate/drand-cli.md

 ### `drand-client`

-The `drand-client` command is a standalone Drand client that's optimized to fetch randomness from a Drand network and provide it over a CDN.
+The `drand-client` command is a standalone drand client that's optimized to fetch randomness from a drand network and provide it over a CDN.

-The client is configured with the URL for a Drand HTTP endpoint, and may optionally be configured with the addresses of one or more libp2p relay nodes.
+The client is configured with the URL for a drand HTTP endpoint, and may optionally be configured with the addresses of one or more libp2p relay nodes.
 If libp2p relays are configured, the HTTP endpoint will be used as a fallback if the libp2p relays fail to deliver randomness at the expected interval.